blackmann/m4edocs/source/introduction.rst

 From the figure above we can derive the following agents involved in a payment transaction.

 * Client
-* Payment Switch (TSwitch)
+* Payment Switch (Broker)
 * Payment Provider
 * Signalee

 Client
 ^^^^^^^^^^
 The client is the agent that initiates the payment process.
-The m4e system *(or specifically the TSwitch)* is agnostic of the client.
+The m4e system *(or specifically the Broker)* is agnostic of the client.
 Therefore the client can be an external server, the m4e payment SDK, a POS device, etc. To begin payment process *(or create a transaction)* the client needs to provide the following form data:

 .. code-block:: javascript